ConversationalComponents/wordpress-plugin/coco-bot/readme.txt

 Tags: cocohub, chatbots, chat-window, conversational components Requires at least: 4.0
 Tested up to: 5.3
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: MIT

+Create advanced chatbots and connect them to your website.
+Use existing components or create new ones using Dialogflow, MS bot framework, Rasa and more.

+== Description ==

+CoCoHub builder let you drag and drop components to build your bot.

 CoCoHub is an invaluable complementary tool for chatbot developers, offering pre-built, customizable & tested conversational components which enhance bot capabilities and eliminate the need for writing and maintaining AI conversation boilerplates or low-level conversation logic.
 Use existing components or create new ones using Dialogflow, MS bot framework, Rasa and more.

+Our growing hub of shareable, modular conversational components is the first of its kind and represents a paradigm shift in how we design and interact with conversational AI.

+Pre-built Conversational components incorporated into your bot framework make it flexible, maintain contextual flow throughout conversations and deliver the goals you require faster.

+You can also customize your components or repurpose them to cut down development costs, improve the quality of conversations, and facilitate faster bot deployment.

 CoCoHub Wordpress plugin features:

 * Connect any component/bot to your website.
 * Build your bot on the popular platform you choose and add it to your website using the component interface.
 * Mix and match existing components to build your bot, customize them to give it personality.

-== Description ==

-Our growing hub of shareable, modular conversational components is the first of its kind and represents a paradigm shift in how we design and interact with conversational AI.

-Pre-built Conversational components incorporated into your bot framework make it flexible, maintain contextual flow throughout conversations and deliver the goals you require faster.

-You can also customize your components or repurpose them to cut down development costs, improve the quality of conversations, and facilitate faster bot deployment.

 == Installation ==